mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 * **Attachments** – This contains attachments to this feedback item.
 To upload an attachment, click **Add** ({{% icon name="add" %}}) and select the file.
 The following formats are supported: .*peg*, *.png*, and *.gif*.
 Each attachment should be maximum 5 MB in size.
 Once an attachment is uploaded, only your team members can view, download, and delete the attachments.

-* **Team Comments** – This section shows all the comments on this feedback item from your team.
+* **Team Comments** – This section shows all the comments on this feedback istem from your team.
 You can leave comments here and attach attachments to each comment.
 Comments submitted to this section are only visible to your team members.

-* **Contact reporter** (not available on the side panel) – This section allows you to read messages from the reporter and reply to them.
+* **Contact reporter** – This section allows you to read messages from the reporter and reply to them.
 Whenever the reporter sends a message, it will be shown in this section.
 Once you reply a message from the reporter, they will receive an email.
 When there are multiple feedback items linked, the system only sends an email to the reporter of this specific feedback item, not other associated items in the same group.

   For more information, see the [What Happens to a User After They Submit Feedback](#what-happens-to-user) section.